Žagubica: Economy

-The following table gives a preview of total number of employed people per their core activity (as of 2017):
+The following table gives a preview of the total number of employed people per their core activity (as of 2017):

 Tourism

 There are numerous festivals in the surrounding area throughout the year.
-The include the honey trade fair, the cheese and proja festival in Medveđica, Privega and Poklada in Laznica, but also some newer, like the Homolje saxophone festival.
+The include the traditional honey trade fair, the cheese and proja festival in Medveđica, Privega and Poklada in Laznica, but also some newer ones, like the Homolje saxophone festival.